Spectacled bear: Diagnostics

-Unlike almost all other extant bears (from the Ursinae subfamily), tremarctine bears like T. ornatus appear to have a disproportionately shorter snouts, giving them the name "short-faced".
+Unlike almost all other extant bears (from the Ursinae subfamily), tremarctine bears like T. ornatus appear to have disproportionately shorter snouts, giving them the name "short-faced".
 This apparent shortness is an illusion caused by the deep snouts and short nasal bones of tremarctine bears compared with ursine bears; Tremarctine bears have shorter and taller skulls, but not a shorter face than most living bears.

 In addition to being brachycephalic, tremarctine bears' skulls possess well developed zygomatic arches and glenoid mandibular fossas, a premasseteric fossa on the mandible and often an entepicondylar foramen on the humerus.
 Moreover, tremarctine bears' orbits are also bigger, more rounded and lateralized than ursine bears.
 Unlike tremarctine bears, ursine bears have only one masseteric fossa on their mandible and more slender and elongated skulls, with generally narrower molars (with the exception of polar bears).
 Cranial differences between tremarctine and ursine bears also include an extra lateral cusp between the trigonid and talonid on the m1 molar, with tremarctines possessing larger molars in comparison with ursines.
 Additionally, there are differences with the number of chromosomes, with Ursus possessing 74 and Tremarctos possessing 52 (although T. ornatus has crossed with U. thibetanus in captivity).
 Within the Tremarctinae subfamily, Tremarctos is noteworthy for its relatively smaller teeth, the presence of anterior premolars, well-defined masseteric fossae, and a W-shaped cusp pattern on the lower m1 molar.